decasteljau/jsfxr-for-wwise/README.md

 ## Overview

 jsfxr is a sound effect generator, which uses presets to generate randomized sounds.
-Generated sound can be imported directory to Wwise without the need to manually save files on hard disk. jsfxr-for-wwise is embedded into an electron app, making it easy to to use on desktop.
+Generated sound can be imported directory to Wwise without the need to manually save files on hard disk. jsfxr-for-wwise is embedded into an Electron app, making it easy to to use on desktop.

+Note: Another version of this project exists without Electron: https://github.com/decasteljau/jsfxr-for-wwise-web

 ## To Install